All His Angels: Plot

 Ragnar arrives in Northumbria and is tortured by Aelle for days.
 He refuses to beg for mercy or repent his actions, remembering the happiness of his earlier years.
 Eventually, Aelle prepares a pit of snakes and gives Ragnar a final chance to repent his sins.
 Ragnar boldly recites a boastful poem about looking forward to Valhalla and the future triumphs of his sons.
 He is promptly dropped into the pit and killed by the snakes.
 Ecbert observes the execution, seemingly relieved by Ragnar's unbroken spirit.

 In Kattegat, Ivar returns to discover that his mother, Aslaug, was killed by Lagertha.
-Across the fjord, a longship carrying a black cloaked figure (André Eriksen), missing his right eye, approaches.
+Across the fjord, a longship carrying a black-cloaked figure missing his right eye (André Eriksen) approaches.

 Production

 "All His Angels" is the fifteenth episode of the fourth season, directed by Ciarán Donnelly and written by showrunner Michael Hirst.
 It is the 44th episode overall.

 Writing

 Hirst told IGN he had always intended to kill off Ragnar at some point, with the original plan being the departure of Fimmel's character in the first-season finale.

 Hirst and Fimmel recalled having an argument about the delivery of Ragnar's last speech.
 Fimmel initially felt uneasy about it, but he was convinced of its importance and impact on Ragnar's sons: "me and Michael spoke about how the kids will find out what he said.
 It’s all for them, he doesn’t believe it".